 Franklin High School is implementing a Schoolwide Program.
-The school has been identified as Additional Targeted Support and Improvement (ATSI) for the subgroup Students with Disabilities.
+The school has been identified as Additional Targeted Support and Improvement (ATSI) for the subgroups: African American and Students with Disabilities.

 Briefly describe the school's plan for effectively meeting the ESSA requirements in alignment with the Local Control and Accountability Plan and other federal, state, and local programs.